About first meetings with disability professionals

 Soon after the first meeting with disability professionals, it’s a good idea to take the following steps:

-- Make a follow-up appointment soon afterwards so you can clarify the information given and ask more questions.
+- If you need a follow-up appointment, make it for soon afterwards so you can clarify the information given and ask more questions.

 - Write down the questions that you want to ask at the next appointment.

-- If there’s a new diagnosis, discuss a plan for telling your child about the diagnosis.
+- If you’ve received a new diagnosis for your child, ask for written information about it.
+It’s also a good idea to discuss a plan for telling your child about the diagnosis.